Ernest C. Garcia II Sells 50,000 Shares of Carvana Co. (NYSE:CVNA) Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of the stock in a transaction that occurred on Wednesday, April 7th.
-The stock was sold at an average price of $271.46, for a total transaction of $13,573,000.00.
-Following the completion of the sale, the insider now directly owns 5,465 shares of the company’s stock, valued at $1,483,528.90.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Large shareholders that own 10% or more of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 50,000 shares of Carvana stock in a transaction on Monday, April 12th.
+The shares were sold at an average price of $265.59, for a total value of $13,279,500.00.
+Following the transaction, the insider now owns 3,400 shares in the company, valued at approximately $903,006.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Large shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.

-Carvana (NYSE:CVNA) last posted its quarterly earnings data on Thursday, February 25th.
+Carvana (NYSE:CVNA) last released its quarterly earnings data on Thursday, February 25th.
 The company reported ($0.41) earnings per share for the quarter, beating the consensus estimate of ($0.48) by $0.07.
 Carvana had a negative return on equity of 43.19% and a negative net margin of 3.06%.
-The company had revenue of $1.83 billion during the quarter, compared to analysts’ expectations of $1.59 billion.
-Analysts expect that Carvana Co. will post -2.29 EPS for the current fiscal year.
+The company had revenue of $1.83 billion for the quarter, compared to analyst estimates of $1.59 billion.
+On average, sell-side analysts expect that Carvana Co. will post -2.29 EPS for the current fiscal year.

-CVNA has been the subject of a number of research analyst reports.
-Jefferies Financial Group increased their price target on shares of Carvana from $350.00 to $375.00 and gave the stock a “buy” rating in a research report on Wednesday, March 17th.
-Cowen increased their price objective on Carvana from $250.00 to $336.00 and gave the stock an “outperform” rating in a report on Monday, March 1st.
-JPMorgan Chase & Co. increased their price objective on Carvana from $260.00 to $280.00 and gave the stock an “overweight” rating in a report on Thursday, January 28th.
-Robert W. Baird increased their price objective on Carvana from $285.00 to $325.00 and gave the stock an “outperform” rating in a report on Tuesday, February 16th.
-Finally, Zacks Investment Research downgraded Carvana from a “hold” rating to a “sell” rating and set a $331.00 price objective on the stock. in a report on Wednesday, March 3rd.
-One investment analyst has rated the stock with a sell rating, seven have assigned a hold rating and nineteen have given a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus price target of $266.27.
+CVNA has been the topic of a number of research analyst reports.
+Zacks Investment Research downgraded Carvana from a “hold” rating to a “sell” rating and set a $331.00 price target on the stock. in a report on Wednesday, March 3rd.
+KeyCorp assumed coverage on Carvana in a research note on Thursday, December 17th.
+They issued an “overweight” rating and a $300.00 target price on the stock.
+Citigroup boosted their target price on Carvana from $305.00 to $350.00 in a research note on Tuesday, March 2nd.
+Robert W. Baird boosted their target price on Carvana from $285.00 to $325.00 and gave the company an “outperform” rating in a research note on Tuesday, February 16th.
+Finally, Morgan Stanley upgraded Carvana from an “equal weight” rating to an “overweight” rating and set a $420.00 target price on the stock in a research note on Thursday, March 4th.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and nineteen have assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and an average target price of $266.27.

-A number of hedge funds have recently modified their holdings of CVNA.
-Lone Pine Capital LLC bought a new position in Carvana in the fourth quarter worth $586,457,000.
-Jennison Associates LLC lifted its position in Carvana by 65.6% in the fourth quarter.
-Jennison Associates LLC now owns 3,202,268 shares of the company’s stock worth $767,071,000 after purchasing an additional 1,268,656 shares during the period.
-BlackRock Inc. lifted its position in Carvana by 44.4% in the fourth quarter.
-BlackRock Inc. now owns 3,432,778 shares of the company’s stock worth $822,287,000 after purchasing an additional 1,055,257 shares during the period.
-Norges Bank bought a new position in Carvana in the fourth quarter worth $120,790,000.
-Finally, Pelham Capital Ltd. lifted its position in Carvana by 239.6% in the fourth quarter.
-Pelham Capital Ltd. now owns 577,264 shares of the company’s stock worth $138,278,000 after purchasing an additional 407,264 shares during the period.
-48.41% of the stock is owned by hedge funds and other institutional investors.
+Several hedge funds have recently added to or reduced their stakes in the company.
+Eudaimonia Partners LLC bought a new stake in Carvana during the 3rd quarter worth approximately $25,000.
+Panagora Asset Management Inc. bought a new position in Carvana in the 4th quarter valued at $26,000.
+Heritage Wealth Advisors bought a new position in Carvana in the 4th quarter valued at $48,000.
+Chiron Capital Management LLC bought a new position in Carvana in the 3rd quarter valued at $56,000.
+Finally, CNB Bank boosted its position in Carvana by 42.5% in the 4th quarter.
+CNB Bank now owns 285 shares of the company’s stock valued at $68,000 after buying an additional 85 shares during the last quarter.
+Institutional investors own 48.41% of the company’s stock.

 About Carvana